-In the context of a growing demand for more evaluation tasks, there exists a resource in the Japanese financial and economic domain known as the Economy Watchers Survey (EWS).
-The EWS is a survey conducted by the Cabinet Office, a Japanese central government agency, and has been published monthly since January 2000.
-It surveys approximately 2,000 individuals and includes various types of information such as evaluations (sentiments) about economic trends, comments, reasons for evaluations, and labels for related fields.
-The EWS can be utilized to grasp economic trends through indices such as the Diffusion Index derived from the survey results and indices constructed using the EWS~\cite{goshima2021forecasting,nakajima2021extracting,SEKI2022102795}.
-However, the textual information and non-sentiment data contained in the EWS are rarely used, and there are not many examples of its application in NLP within the Japanese financial domain.
-This is due to the difficulty of collecting the EWS and the fact that the resource is published in cumbersome formats, making it challenging to convert into a more easy-to-use dataset format.
+In the context of the growing demand for more evaluation tasks, a resource exists in the Japanese financial and economic domain, known as the Economy Watchers Survey (EWS).
+The EWS is a survey conducted by the Cabinet Office, a Japanese central government agency, that has been published monthly since January 2000.
+It surveys approximately 2,000 individuals and includes various types of information, such as evaluations (sentiments) of economic trends, comments, reasons for evaluations, and labels for related fields.
+The EWS can be utilized to grasp economic trends through indices such as the Diffusion Index derived from survey results and indices constructed using the EWS~\cite{goshima2021forecasting,nakajima2021extracting,SEKI2022102795}.
+However, non-sentiment data contained in the EWS are rarely used, and few examples of its application exist in NLP within the Japanese financial domain.
+This is because of the difficulty in collecting the EWS and the fact that the resource is published in cumbersome formats, making it challenging to convert it into a more easy-to-use dataset format.